GetStream/stream-chat-react-native/CustomAttachments.md

 <img align="right" src="https://user-images.githubusercontent.com/11586388/109648367-d40fa400-7b5a-11eb-8589-d56293b25140.png" alt="IMAGE ALT TEXT HERE" width="320" border="1" style="float: right;" />

 - Show a "Share Location" button next to input box.
-Channel component accepts a prop `InputOptions`, to add some custom buttons next to input box.
+Channel component accepts a prop `InputButtons`, to add some custom buttons next to input box.
 - When user presses this button, it should fetch the current location coordinates of user, and send a message on channel as following:
 	```js
   const messageWithLocation = {